10up/wpsnapshots/README.md

   This can happen if you are running your development environment inside Virtual Box or a Docker container.
 WP Snapshots reads database credentials from `wp-config.php`.
 In order to connect to your database from your host machine, the database host address will need to be different.
 For VVV it's 192.168.50.4, for WP Local Docker, it's 127.0.0.1.
 You can pass a host override via the command line using the `--db_host` option.
 We recommend running WP Snapshots from inside your development environment.

+* __During a pull, MySQL is timing or erroring out while replacing the database.__

+  If you are pulling a massive database, there are all sorts of memory and MySQL optimization issues you can encounter.
+Try running WP Snapshots as root (`--db_user=root`) so it can attempt to tweak settings for the large import.

 ## Windows

 Someone with Windows needs to figure this out :)